 Himalayan Bulbul has recently been reported from the Corralejo area but the current status of this population is unknown.

 In the north of the island there are several good areas for Houbara Bustard, among them the plains of Lajares and Tindaya Plain.
 Also found at these sites are birds such as Barbary Partridge, Stone-curlew, Cream-coloured Courser and Black-bellied Sandgrouse and Corralejo also has Barbary Falcon.

-The village of El Cotillo in the north-east has interesting stony plains that hold good numbers of Houbara, Courser and Stone-curlew as well as Spectacled Warbler, Berthelot's Pipit and Lesser Short-toed Lark.
+The village of El Cotillo in the north-east has interesting stony plains that hold good numbers of Houbara, Courser and Stone-curlew as well as Spectacled Warbler, Berthelot's Pipit and Mediterranean Short-toed Lark.
 Cory's Shearwater is common offshore during the summer.

 The lava fields between El Cotillo and Corralejo hold Canary Islands Chat, Barbary Partridge and Trumpeter Finch.
 Many of the same species can be found in the farmland around La Oliva in the centre of the northern peninsula of Fuerteventura with the addition of Corn Bunting and European Goldfinch and an interesting range of migrants.

 For seabirds around Fuerteventura the best area is Isla de Lobos off the northern tip.
 Breeding here are Cory's Shearwater and Macaronesian Shearwater, Bulwer's Petrel, European Storm-petrel and Madeiran Storm-petrel.